Vishmitashetty/CovidResourceSearch/README.md

 Python script to refresh index in elastic search for data update [ES Script](https://gist.github.com/Vishmitashetty/3b2a5ef7877f2ea73a4329a476dadaa3)

+Python script to scrape data from goverment website for injections [Scrape Script](https://gist.github.com/Vishmitashetty/29621c22af0491bf1db6a653a1fc011e)

 ## Elastic search
 1. Multi match query to search term across multiple fields in given document.
 2. Fuzzy search: This will handle typo upto 2 term displacement.